binlist/data/README.md

 TODO
 ====
-We hope that folks will create pull requests to make this information updated, easier to read and use.
-Specifically collaboratively go through and fix things like upper case vs. title case.
+We hope that folks will create pull requests to add and correct the records.

 Credits
 =======